 Smoking tobacco is extremely dangerous.
 Vaping delivers nicotine without many of the toxins in cigarettes.
 Compared to cigarettes, vaping may be less harmful.
 But vaping is not harm-free.
 We do not know the long-term health impact of vaping.

 If you are vaping, we recommend not to smoke cigarettes at the same time.
+It increases the risk of negative effects.
 If you want to reduce harm from smoking, it's best to quit smoking for good.

 Vaping to stop smoking

-Most people who smoke cigarettes worry about the impact that smoking has on their health and want to stop.
+Most people who smoke cigarettes worry about their health and want to stop smoking.
 Some people may choose to vape to help them cut down on cigarettes.
 They may consider switching from cigarettes to vaping.

-If you smoke and want to stop, we recommend to:
+If you smoke and want to stop, we recommend you:

 Based on what we currently know, this is the safest and most effective way to stop smoking.